Pristina, Kosova / Kosovo - Things to Do in Pristina

 Visit Gracanica Monastery

-Take a short trip outside the city to this UNESCO World Heritage site, one of the finest examples of Serbian Orthodox architecture from the 14th century.
-The monastery features stunning Byzantine frescoes and represents an important piece of the region's complex religious and cultural heritage.
+Take a short trip to this UNESCO World Heritage site, one of the finest examples of Serbian medieval architecture.
+Built in the early 14th century, the monastery features stunning Byzantine frescoes and represents an important pilgrimage site.
+The monastery is located in a Serbian enclave, offering insight into Kosovo's complex ethnic composition.

 Getting There